 Changing customer needs

 Consumers like to set money aside for a rainy day and are putting more and more thought into their finances.
-Their online research makes them feel cleverer than the bank, which struggles to give a personalized offer based on the information they’ve been given.
+Their online research makes them feel more clever than the banks that struggle to give a personalized offer based on the information they have on file.
 If clients and banks were to combine their knowledge, they could unleash the full saving potential.
 In other words: with better understanding and more personalization, banks can more accurately respond to market needs, creating a fitting customer experience and gaining a competitive advantage.

 Providing an answer with AI

 According to Deloitte research, 76 percent of Chief Experience Officers within the finance industry believe AI is the tool to differentiate.
 In their opinion, AI allows you to personalize and reduce friction throughout the customer journey.
-Personalization is achieved through automation with intelligent technologies, which increases efficiency.
+Personalization and increased efficiency is achievable through automation with intelligent technologies.
 Consequently, more time is freed up for more personal contact.

 Furthermore, AI’s ability to mine data quickly and accurately and come up with hidden truths helps customize advice based on the client’s specific situation.
 Before Artificial Intelligence, you had to manually assess the context of a client’s request by going through all their information.
 This simply took too much time; AI can process a much larger scope in less time and present its findings to advisors.
 Advisors can then take insights gained from the use of algorithms into personal conversations.

 A smooth onboarding journey